-The Company has a stock option plan under which it may grant stock options up to 10% of the Company's total number of shares issued and outstanding on a non-diluted basis.
-The stock option plan provides for the granting of stock options to regular employees and persons providing investor-relation or consulting services up to a limit of 5% and 2% respectively of the Company's total number of issued and outstanding shares per year.
-The stock options vest on the date of grant, except for those issued to persons providing investor-relation or consulting services, which vest over a period of one year.
+The Company has a stock option plan that allows it to grant stock options up to 10% of the Company's total number of shares issued and outstanding on a non-diluted basis.
+The stock option plan provides for the granting of stock options to regular employees and persons providing investor-relation or consulting services up to a maximum of 5% and 2% respectively of the Company's total number of issued and outstanding shares per year.
+The stock options vest on the date of grant except for those issued to persons who provide investor-relation or consulting services, which vest over a period of one year.
 The option price must be greater or equal to the discounted market price on the grant date and the option term cannot exceed five years from the grant date.